 Javascript Random - How to Generate a Random Number in JavaScript?

 JavaScript offers various ways to generate random numbers, which are essential in many programming scenarios like gaming, simulations, and anytime you need some unpredictability in your output.
-In this article, we aim to introduce beginners to the simplest methods of generating random numbers in JavaScript using the Math.random() function.
+In this article, we aim to introduce beginners to the simplest methods of generating random numbers in JavaScript using the Math.random()

-What is Math.random()?
+What is Math.random()

-Math.random() is a powerful tool in JavaScript that generates a pseudo-random number—a number that seems random but is actually generated through a deterministic process.
+is a powerful tool in JavaScript that generates a pseudo-random number—a number that seems random but is actually generated through a deterministic process.
 It returns a floating-point, or decimal, number between 0 (inclusive) and 1 (exclusive).
 This means you can get a number as small as 0 but never exactly 1.

 Basic Usage of Math.random()